chettoy/apexsky/README.md

-### DLC (optional)
+### MODs

-To install DLCs:
+To install mods:

-1. Create a `dlc` folder in the same directory.
+1. Create a `mods` folder in `~/.local/share/apexsky/` or in the current directory.
-2. Place the `.spk` DLC package into the `dlc` folder.
+2. Place the `.spk` mod package into the `mods` folder.
-3. Navigate to the DLC menu and install DLCs.
+3. Navigate to the mod menu and install mods.